Main - TT BASICS

 Time Trials are a dangerous sport that can result in serious injury or death.
 Participation in all aspects of the sport is voluntary.
 The ultimate responsibility for participant and vehicle safety lies with the participant, vehicle owner, driver, and crew members.

 The participant also acknowledges that by participating in the event, the participant may suffer bodily injury or death, or loss or damage to property.
-The participant further acknowledges that the participant has voluntarily assumed the risk of bodily injury or death, or loss or damage to property and waives any claims for bodily injury or death, or loss or damage to property against SCCA, its directors, officers, employees and agents, event officials, event sponsors, racetrack operators, and other participants and discharges such persons and entities from responsibility for such losses.
+The participant further acknowledges that the participant has voluntarily assumed the risk of bodily injury or death, or loss or damage to property or resourses and waives any claims for bodily injury or death, or loss or damage to property or resources against SCCA, its directors, officers, employees and agents, event officials, event sponsors, racetrack operators, and other participants and discharges such persons and entities from responsibility for such losses.

 1. All participants, including competitors, officials, crew and guests are expected to act in a mature and sportsmanlike manner.
 Behavior strictly prohibited at SCCA Time Trials Events include, but are not limited to: bribery, fraud, reckless actions, refusing to cooperate with officials and/or competitors, acting unsportsmanlike and threatening or committing physical violence.